mhaywardhill/bicep_postgres_single_server_cmk/README.md

 * deployment gets the current version of the key, i.e. the version is not hardcoded or passed as a parameter, prevents the template from becoming outdated when the key is rotated
 <p>&nbsp;</p>

+### Why not a single file or template?

+The deployment is broken down into smaller Bicep templates and then deployed together through the main template.
+Each template runs in the scope of a resource group, and because we did not want the Postgres server to reside in the same resource group as the Key Vault, it required the deployments to be separated.
+Although it is best practice to modularise for ease of reuse, I needed to separate more than I intended as this project is a proof-of-concept.

+Please note because this is a proof-of-concept, the permissions granted to the Postgres server to the Key Vault are overly generous, and the parameters for the server are hardcoded; you may want to change this if you are reusing the code in Production.

+<p>&nbsp;</p>

 ### Login to Azure using the CLI